helloanoop/data-structures-algorithms-book/docs/trees/binary-tree/introduction.md

 In pre-order we always visit the current node, next we recursively traverse the current node's left subtree and then we recursively traverse the current node's right subtree.
 The pre-order traversal is a topologically sorted one, because a parent node is processed before any of its child nodes is done.

 ### In-order
-In in-order we always recursively traverse the current node's left subtree, next we visit the current node and lastly we recursively traverse the current node's right subtree
+In in-order we always recursively traverse the current node's left subtree, next we visit the current node and lastly we recursively traverse the current node's right subtree.
+This traversal order produces a sorted sequence of values if the binary tree is a binary search tree (BST).

 ### Post-order
 In post-order we always recursively traverse the current node's left subtree, next we recursively traverse the current node's right subtree and then visit the current node.
 Post-order traversal can be useful to get postfix expression of a binary expression tree.